-Goals and Leadership
+Goals & Leadership

-- Actively engaging with our supply chain partners and sharing best practices to identify and reduce environmental impacts; and
+- Actively engaging with our supply chain partners and sharing best practices to identify and reduce environmental impacts;

-Each of our operating companies offers a Supplier Procurement Guide, with which suppliers must comply.
-Our guidelines, for which suppliers are screened during the onboarding process, and against which we conduct periodic audits, cover a range of environmental, social and governance factors (ESG), including:
+RAI and its subsidiaries offer a Supplier Guide, which outlines the code of conduct with which suppliers must comply.
+This guide outlines requirements and expectations for which suppliers are screened during the onboarding process, and against which we conduct periodic audits.
+Our supplier requirements and expectations cover a range of environmental, social and governance factors (ESG), including:

-Programs and Priorities
+Programs & Priorities